ryanjafari/ryan-jafari.com/src/app/articles/it-doesnt-matter-if-you-approve/page.md

 ---
 date: '2024-01-11'
-title: "It Doesn't Matter if You Approve"
+title: "It Doesn’t Matter if It’s Grammatically Correct"
-description: "Sharing a pivotal moment from a diversity training at Dev Bootcamp that opened my eyes to the importance of using preferred pronouns, a lesson that deeply influenced how I think and interact with others."
+description: 'Sharing a pivotal moment from a diversity training at Dev Bootcamp that opened my eyes to the importance of using preferred pronouns, a lesson that deeply influenced how I think and interact with others.'
 layout: EntryLayout
 ---